 Most settlement decisions are permanent once they become record.
 Many times what looks FAIR at first glance may in fact be totally unfair when analyzed with an eye to the future.
 Terryl can provide this analysis for you and provide you with the data so that you will have what you need to make informed decisions.
 She will listen to your wants and needs and present to you the direction that proposed settlements may take you as the years go on, not just today.

 In addition to being a Certified Divorce Financial Analyst (CDFA), Terryl provides Financial Early Neutral Evaluations (FENE) for several metro area counties.
 She is also a qualified neutral under Rule 114 of the Minnesota General Rules of Practice and is on the Minnesota state roster.
 She is an active participant in the Hennepin and Ramsey County court-appointed volunteer mediation programs.

 She is on the Executive Committee of the Cooperative Practice Network of MN and an active member.
-She is a member of the Collaborative Law Institute of MN and the Southern Metro Collaborative Group.
+She is a member of the South Metro Collaborative Group, the Trusted Financial Professionals group and the Dakota County Bar Association.
 She is also a member of The Institute for Divorce Financial Analysts and has recently been a presenter twice at the annual statewide Family Law Institute Seminar at the Excel Energy Center in St. Paul, MN.

 She lives in Burnsville with her husband, two minature schnauzers and an african grey.
 She is also the proud mother of three grown children and recently welcomed her first grandbaby, Ian.